allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

         * For reasons which we can discuss as the need arises, older versions of Windows and Mac OS need to use other software known as "Docker Toolbox"
         * Follow the instructions to install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows](https://docs.docker.com/toolbox/toolbox_install_windows) to download.
         * **Note**: During installation, the installer screen may feature an option to install Oracle VirtualBox.
 Be sure to place a check mark by this option or click "Yes" at the resulting prompts which ask to run Oracle VirtualBox.
+        * If you already completed the steps installing git for your device, uncheck the "Git for Windows" option in the installer.

 #### If you installed "Docker Desktop"
 - [ ] Once you've loaded Docker open a terminal window (refer to the [section above](#securing-your-github-account) for terminal instructions).